momen-saifi/Huffman_Encode_Decode/README.md

 Include any installation instructions or dependencies that need to be installed for your project.

 Examples
-Provide examples of how to use the program, including sample command-line usage and expected output.

 Contributing
 If you'd like to contribute to this project, please read our contributing guidelines for more information.